-5. Outlook: What are the gaps in understanding, quantification and processing of uncertainties?
+382 5.
+Outlook: What are the gaps in understanding, quantification and processing of uncertainties?

-445 The terms "relevance/importance" and associated criteria for them with respect to the various topics require a more intensive discussion.
+The terms "relevance/importance" and associated criteria for them with respect to the various topics require a more intensive discussion.
 A thorough survey in other EURAD deliverables issued so far is recommended for indicators that may help to rank the importance of FEPs and their associated uncertainty.

 A more detailed look on the temporal order of occurrences of uncertainties is helpful, i.e. which uncertainty has its source in which stage of the disposal site development, in which stage will the consequences materialize?
-This essentially concerns the

-450 difference in time when an uncertainty becomes "active" and when it has to be considered.
+This essentially concerns the difference in time when an uncertainty becomes "active" and when it has to be considered.
 For example, uncertainties occurring in RWM stage 5 (Design and Optimisation) must be already known in stages 2 (Pre-disposal) and 3 (Engineered Barrier Systems).
 A revision of ranking and order of various uncertainties might also be necessary for the current EURAD Themes definition, where, e.g., the evaluation and selection of a site still comes before its characterization.

 An important point raised in the answers to the common Subtasks 2.2/2.3 questionnaire was how to reduce uncertainties due to poor communication between "applied" persons (field expert, lab expert, etc.) and "geeks" (safety assessor, modeller, etc.).

-- Respective guidelines for cooperation should be developed.
-Such guidelines have to address: - when to communicate techniques of measurement with their advantages and limits, - when and how to communicate the objective and the kind of safety calculations that are intended to be performed, - how knowledge can be translated so that everyone understands which applied action feeds in at which stage of the modelling and vice versa, - which clear reporting standards must be developed.
+Respective guidelines for cooperation should be developed, probably best placed in one of the Task 3 deliverables.
+Such guidelines have to address:

+- 396 when to communicate techniques of measurement with their advantages and limits, - 397 when and how to communicate the objective and the kind of safety calculations that are intended to be performed, - how knowledge can be translated so that everyone understands which applied action feeds in at which stage of the modelling and vice versa, - which clear reporting standards must be developed.

 The issue of uncertainty correlation requires further investigation.
 Dependencies between input parameters and consequently between their uncertainties are rather the rule than the exception in complex systems.
 Sensitivity analyses may even reveal correlations that have previously been overlooked in complex systems, pointing to incomplete or oversimplified models.

-465 Failure to account for these correlations often exaggerates the effects of uncertainty on the target function, i.e. the risk.
+Failure to account for these correlations often exaggerates the effects of uncertainty on the target function, i.e. the risk.
 However, a proper treatment is hardly to find in RWM at all, most probably due to its complicated numerical structure.
 The two major approaches for addressing this issue are to either add correlation coefficients or to re-parameterize the (sub)model to avoid interdependencies.

-The transition from geosphere models to biosphere models is also important from an uncertainty point of view but has not been much addressed in RWM.
-Here, representatives from the radioecology community may be a helpful extension.

-- It is certainly a challenge to develop and implement / extend codes that will modellers and programmers enable to: - make directly use of uncertainties based on pdfs or other representations (on-line), - combine uncertainty components in a model other than additive, because using additive uncertainty propagation only would lead to unrealistic cases (see annotation to correlation above).
+- The transition from geosphere models to biosphere models is also important from an uncertainty point of view but has not been much addressed in RWM.
+Here, representatives from the radioecology community may be a helpful extension. - 410 It is certainly a challenge to convince modellers and programmers to develop and implement / extend codes that will them 411 enable to: - 412 make directly use of uncertainties based on pdfs or other representations (on-line),